Bryan-Nolan/goldhearthealing/README.md

   - This section gives an insight into who Anne is and her qualifications for providing services
   - This section will be updated as these times change to keep the user up to date.
+  - I broke thsi up into 3 sections as to encourage a user to read a short section as opposed to a long passage of text.

 ![About] /*About Section*/